ambertang802/ambertang802.github.io/README.txt

 Click on images of education and it will pop-up (message: school address).

 4) mouse cursor
-Change the cursor of my homepage.The character's name is cooky of BT21.
+Change the cursor of my homepage.